Lean Six Sigma Problem Solving and the D.M.A.I.C Methodology

 Measure Phase

-Once the problem is defined and the goal is set, you have the "Y" part of the "Y"=f(x) equation.
+Once the problem is defined and the goal is set, you have the "Y" side of the "Y" = f(x) equation.
 It's time to put several things in motion.

 -

-- Begin measuring your "Y" over time and as frequently as necessary.
+- Begin measuring your "Y" over time, as often as needed.

 - Brainstorm all the potential "x's" influencing the "Y"